-When should you start to think about Emergency Lighting & what are the differences between New & existing buildings?
+When should you start to think about Emergency Lighting & what are the differences between new & existing buildings?

 Often over-looked in fire safety planning is the use of emergency lighting.